Texas gunman warned online he was going to shoot up school

 But the prospects for any reform of the nation’s gun regulations appeared dim.
 Repeated attempts over the years to expand background checks and enact other curbs have run into Republican opposition in Congress.

+Texas, which has some of the most gun-friendly laws in the nation, has been the site of some of the deadliest shootings in the U.S. over the past five years.
+The shooting came days before the National Rifle Association annual convention was set to begin in Houston, with the governor and both of Texas' U.S. senators scheduled to speak.

+On social media in the days and hours before the massacre, Ramos appeared to drop hints that something was going to happen.

-On the day Ramos bought his second weapon last week, an Instagram account that investigators say apparently belong to Ramos carried a photo of two AR-style rifles.
-Ramos apparently tagged another Instagram user, one with more than 10,000 followers, asking her to share the picture with her followers.
+On the day Ramos bought his second weapon last week, an Instagram account that investigators say apparently belonged to Ramos carried a photo of two AR-style rifles.
+That post tagged another Instagram user, one with more than 10,000 followers, asking her to share the picture.

 “I barely know you and u tag me in a picture with some guns,” replied the Instagram user, who has since removed her profile.
 “It’s just scary.”